Thaikku Thalaimagan: Plot

 Within a peaceful family garage, The Marudhachalam Murthi Automobiles, a drama is slowly but surely being formed.
-Indeed, Somaiya, the elder son of this small company aims and aspires to unreal perspectives.
-Whereas Marudhu, the younger brother behaves in a reflexive way, clearly more responsible.
+Somaiya, the elder son of this small company aims and aspires to have unreal perspectives.
+On the other hand, Marudhu, the younger brother behaves in a reflexive way, clearly more responsible.
 But contrary to all expectations, their mother sides with her first-born, blinded by her love, she supports him in everything, while making her youngest son feel guilty, ceaselessly.
 As if it was not enough, Somaiya became infatuated with a beautiful bitchy girl, Nalini who sees more in his money than in the beautiful eyes.